benja0x40/MiMB.4C/README.md

 Both panels represent the mouse chromosome 7 on the horizontal axis and the resolution of analysis on the vertical axis, in number of microarray probes.

 Frequencies of interactions between the 4C bait sequence (which was targeting the beta globin locus in both studies) and remote sequences along the chromosome are indicated by colors, from light blue for the weakest levels to dark red for the strongest ones.
 More precisely, the colormaps represent statistical scores reflecting 4C interaction frequencies for each genomic location and considering resolutions ranging from single probe to approximately 5000 probes.

-The 3 tracks below each colormap show alternative segmentations of the significant interactions.
-From top to bottom: segmentation at maximal scale or at maximal resolution resulting from our protocol, and segmentation reported in the original studies using former data analysis methods.
+The 3 tracks below each colormap show alternative segmentations of the significant interactions, indicating from top to bottom:
+- the segmentation at maximal scale and at maximal resolution resulting from our protocol.
+- the segmentation reported in original studies using former data analysis methods.

-A complete demo analysis based on the 4C data in *Drosophila* anterior larval tissues from [Bantignies et al., 2011](#3) can be run as indicated in the following sections.
+A demo analysis based on the 4C data in *Drosophila* anterior larval tissues from [Bantignies et al., 2011](#3) can be run as indicated in the following sections.